gethinode/docs/content/en/docs/latest/configuration/digital-asset-managers.md

 \texttt{dir/filename.jpg}
 ```

-Adjust your CDN configuration in the site's paramters to include the hostname, account, and container of your origin server.
+Adjust your CDN configuration in the site's parameters to include the hostname, account, and container of your origin server.
 Next, set `rewrite = true` to trigger the adapter to rewrite your origin URL:

 ```toml
 [images]